mathiasbynens/dotfiles/README.md

 # Germano's dotfiles

-This is a fork of Mathias’s dotfiles customised for my use.
+This is a fork of Mathias’s dotfiles customised for my use im `Ubuntu`.

 ## Installation